 For each project that meets all eligibility standards, the Bank evaluates the application based on the extent to which the project meets the priorities and objectives of the program relative to the other applications submitted in that round.
 The Bank scores the applications on the basis of pre-established criteria, which are described in the application package.
 The Bank ranks all applications based on this scoring process and awards funds to the highest-ranking projects, in order, until all funds available in the round have been awarded.

 The AHP is administered in accordance with the Federal Home Loan Bank Act, the applicable regulations and policies of the Finance Agency, and the applicable requirements and policies of the Bank.
-All AHP-subsidized advances and direct subsidies are governed by these laws, regulations, and policies, as amended from time to time.
-All AHP advances are subject to the Advances and Security Agreement between the Bank and the member.
+All AHP subsidies are governed by these laws, regulations, and policies, as amended from time to time.
 In addition, all AHP subsidies are subject to the applicable subsidy agreements among the Bank, the member, and the project sponsor/owner.
-Members receiving subsidized advances or direct subsidies must meet the Bank’s standards of creditworthiness, and the Bank’s collateral and capital stock requirements apply to all AHP advances.
+Members receiving AHP subsidies must meet the Bank’s standards of creditworthiness.

 Monitoring, Retention, and Recapture